-But let's start at the beginning.
-Before you can master any Microsoft product, you must know about the different versions of Windows 10 and also how to properly install Windows 10.
-In this chapter, I will show you the many different features of Windows 10 and describe each edition.
-I will then show you how to install Windows 10 and set up the user profiles.
-This is a straightforward process that can be highly automated and user friendly.
+In this chapter, I will show you the many different features of Windows 10 and then I will describe each edition.
+I will then show you how to install Windows 10 and also how to do an upgrade from a previous version.